 The risk factors for developing thrombosis and thus PE can be divided into major (where the risk is greater than 5-20 times normal) and minor (where the risk is 2-4 times normal).

 Major risk factors include the following:

-- surgery within the last 3 months (especially of the hip, knee and abdomen or pelvis)
+- Surgery within the last three months (especially of the hip, knee and abdomen or pelvis).

 Minor risk factors include: